stackabletech/spark-k8s-operator/README.md

 This is a Kubernetes operator to manage [Apache Spark](https://spark.apache.org/) jobs.

 It is part of the Stackable Data Platform, a curated selection of the best open source data apps like Kafka, Druid, Trino or Spark, [all](#other-operators) working together seamlessly.
-Based on Kubernetes, it runs everywhere – [on prem or in the cloud]((#supported-platforms)).
+Based on Kubernetes, it runs everywhere – [on prem or in the cloud](#supported-platforms).

 ## Installation